KarlZeilhofer/inverse-tripple-pendulum/README.md

 The system is build up with a carret, constraint to horizontal movement.
 Then a chain of 3 sticks is mounted onto the carret.

+The calculation of the model is done in wxMaxima.

 # Features
 - user defined masses, lengths and inertias, springs, dampings
 - user defined initial coordinates